 6. Ergonomic and Health Concerns

 The home office setup often lacks the ergonomic design of a professional workplace.
-This can lead to physical health issues such as back pain neck, and eye strain, primarily if employees work long hours without proper furniture or equipment.
-The lack of physical activity, often seen in remote work scenarios, can also contribute to health problems.
-Employers must consider these factors and provide guidance or support for proper home office ergonomics to ensure their employees’ long-term health and well-being.
+This can lead to physical health issues such as back pain, neck strain, and eye fatigue โ especially if employees work long hours without proper furniture or equipment.
+For some, using a medical back brace can help support posture and reduce strain during prolonged sitting.
+Many home-office workers find this useful alongside ergonomic chairs or desk setups.

 7. Difficulty in Supervision and Management